 Description: This Victorian style Philip Houston House is listed on the Kansas Historical Registry.
 It was built in 1905 and has been beautifully restored and furnished with antiques, crystal chandeliers and lovely original woodwork.
-It offers three comfortable bedrooms, a relaxing library and full breakfast at the Whistle Stop Cafe.
+It offers three comfortable bedrooms, a relaxing library and full breakfast .
 Enjoy it’s wrap around porch with wicker chairs and seize the opportunity to view vast starry nights.
 Tours are available of the Shepherd’ Staff Conference Center of which it is a part.
-Prices are per room, per night – double occupancy .
+Prices are per room, per night – double occupancy starting at $110.

 Nearby Cities: Colby, Oakley, Oberlin